Skip to content

 How to treat a stye

-• Warm compresses - An effective at home treatment to relieve pain is warm compress.
-First run warm water over clean washcloth then wring it out.
+• Warm compresses - An effective at home treatment to relieve pain is a warm compress.
+First run warm water over a clean washcloth then wring it out.
 Place the warm washcloth over the affected eyelid with the eye closed.
 Gently massage the eyelid.
 Re-wet the washcloth under warm water to repeat for 5 to 10 minutes.

 • Clean your eyelids regularly - gently wipe the infected eyelid with mild soap and water.
-Usually, watered-down baby shampoo that are designed not to irritate the eyes will work.
+Usually, watered-down baby shampoo that is designed not to irritate the eyes will work.
 You can also buy special eye soap from drugstores.

 • Do not try to pop the stye - Leave the stye alone.
 Trying to pop or squeeze the stye to get the pus out may cause the infection to spread.